Manu’s Menu

 Mix in Other Berries – Combine blueberries with blackberries, raspberries, or strawberries to create a mixed berry jam that develops a deeper colour and a slightly tangier taste.

 Add Optional Flavourings – Try a pinch of cardamom, some grated ginger, or a splash of gin with a hint of juniper.
-Lavender petals or orange zest also make good variations.
+Spices such as cardamom or ginger, along with lavender petals or orange zest, also add depth and aroma.

 Sweeten with Honey – Replace part of the sugar with mild honey once the jam is nearly ready.
 It gives a softer sweetness and glossy finish.